cieslarmichal/10x-series-matcher/.ai/api-plan.md

 - **Method**: `POST`
 - **Path**: `/watchrooms/:watchroomId/recommendations`
-- **Description**: Triggers the AI to generate new recommendations for the watchroom based on the participants' favorite series.
+- **Description**: Triggers the AI to generate new recommendations for the watchroom based on the participants' favorite series and excluding ignored series.
 This action can only be performed by the watchroom owner.
 - **Authentication**: Required.
 User must be the owner.
 - **Request Body**: (Empty)
 - **Response Body**: